Trensant/TrensantGFX/README.md

 ### Work Flow #1 - See Chart Samples

 1. Open browser
-2. Open the all-charts file (ctrl o).
+2. Open the ./all-charts.html file (ctrl o).
 Or if I have a dev server running on your local navigate to all-charts.html.

 =====================================